 In order to avoid this, we always recommend offering to bring the conversation offline.
-Leave a phone number for the patient to reach you where you can discuss their information one-on-one.
+Leave a phone number for the patient to reach you so that you can discuss their information one-on-one.
 Here are some more guidelines on keeping responses to healthcare reviews HIPAA compliant.

 2. Respond to Reviews Quickly